Pitts 21™ Braces

 When should I visit the orthodontist?

 It’s never too late to have a beautiful smile!
-Adults should visit an orthodontist to improve the appearance of their smile and their overall dental health at any time.
+Adults can visit a Farmington, NM orthodontist to improve the appearance of their smile and their overall dental health at any time.
 Some orthodontic corrections need to be made as early as 3 to 5 years of age, but ordinarily children should visit an orthodontist at the time permanent teeth begin to erupt in order to detect any deficiencies in the child’s teeth formation.
 This is usually between 7 and 10 years of age.
 The American Association of Orthodontists recommends that children visit an orthodontist no later than age 7.
 An early visit may not result in children’s braces; however, Dr. Herman can monitor the growth and alignment of teeth and address any orthodontic problems as they arise.

 What can I expect on my first visit?